What happened before Duryodhana tried to disrobe Draupadi

-Duryodhan and his brothers were invited for a royal gathering, when Duryodhan and his brothers insulted the Pandavs in an open courthouse.
+Duryodhan and his brothers were invited to a royal gathering when Duryodhan and his brothers insulted the Pandavs in an open courthouse.
 The ministers of the court wanted to reprimand Duryodhana for this but Draupadi suggested his weapons be confiscated instead of physically punishing him.

 How Duryodhana got the opportunity to seek his vengeance

 In a game of dice, the Pandavas lost their kingdom and Draupadi too!
 This is when Duryodhana seeks revenge by attempting to forcibly disrobe Draupadi in the centre of the assembly hall, for all to see!
 However, he repeatedly tries to strip Draupadi of her Sari, and fails, as the material doesn’t seem to end!